 The second Radio 4 radio series is now widely known as the "Secondary Phase", a term that retrospectively and misleadingly baptises the initial six broadcasts as the “Primary Phase”, though as already noted, this was not how they were seen at the time of their recording, when no sequel was contemplated.
 This “Secondary Phase”, the radio broadcast sequel, is independent and perhaps even subsequent to some of the changes made in the novellas.

-Nevertheless, in spite of the differences the two novellas are in most respects a recasting of the first broadcast series, and they form a complete and satisfactory movement, though to my mind markedly inferior to the six radio broadcasts.
+Nevertheless, and in spite of the differences, the two novellas are in most respects a reworking of the first broadcast series, and they form a complete and satisfactory movement, though to my mind markedly inferior to the original six radio broadcasts.

 Adams failed to make a success of this shift to extended prose fiction because his grasp of narrative design was not strong, and on only one occasion, the initial radio series, produced an elegant and wholly satisfying pattern of any dimension.
-The first series worked because it was an anti-type of narrative science fiction, requiring only token satisfaction of the genre’s requirements, much as Sterne’s Tristram Shandy is an anti-type of the eighteenth century novel, resembling it in superficial points but being in substance a work of a radically different kind.
-To this we can add the observation that the first incarnation of Hitchhikers was cast in broadcast dialogue, a medium which Adams understood through long acquaintance and whose limited structural extent he could control in every detail, including the sound tracks played throughout and sometimes at nearly homeopathic but nevertheless highly effective levels of audibility.
-Most importantly of all, the brilliant innovation of the voice of the electronic book itself provided a device by which the drama could be suspended for the introduction of digressions of subtle and sometimes circuitous relevance, a further point of resemblance with Sterne.
+The first series worked because it was an anti-type of narrative science fiction, requiring only token obedience to the genre’s requirements, much as Sterne’s Tristram Shandy is an anti-type of the eighteenth century novel, resembling it in superficial points but being in substance a work of a radically different kind.
+To this we can add the observation that the first incarnation of Hitchhikers' was in dialogue for radio broadcast, a medium which Adams understood through long acquaintance and whose limited structural extent he could control in every detail, including the sound tracks played throughout and sometimes at nearly homeopathic but nevertheless highly effective levels of audibility.
+Most importantly of all, the brilliant innovation of the voice of the electronic book itself provided a device by which the drama could be suspended for the introduction of digressions that have only subtle and sometimes circuitous relevance, a further point of resemblance with Sterne.

 Had that initial series not been a big hit, Adams would almost certainly have continued to work on radio and television scripts in the same manner and probably with real distinction.
 The episodes of Dr Who with which his name is associated, “City of Death” and “Pirate Planet”, are outstanding examples of the kind, arguably superior in practically every way to their neighbours both near and far.